apaz-cli/daisho/daic/grammar/parsing.md

 # Monomorphization, Unification, and Symtab Generation

-Type unification is bidirectional, and happens post-template replacement (monomorphization, henceforth).
+Type unification is bidirectional, and happens post-template and static trait replacement (henceforth monomorphization).
 Generally, type information travels from the bottom of the AST (the leaves) upwards.
 As it travels, (post-mono) types are chosen.
 When types hit constraints, they are checked against the constraint.
 Then either the type is coerced, or an error is thrown.

 There is no iterative refinement of types, only:
   * Literals that don't yet have a post-mono type